-Ballet Virginia Company dancers are proud Performing Members of the South Eastern Regional Ballet Association, Regional Dance America.
+Ballet Virginia is a proud member of the Regional Dance America.

 In the summer of 1955, Dorothy Alexander, founder and artistic director of the Atlanta Civic Ballet (now the Atlanta Ballet), was lunching in New York City with Anatole Chujoy, the eminent dance critic, editor, and publisher of Dance News.
 Chujoy had recently attended a festival of regional dance companies in Canada and suggested to Alexander that something similar could and should take place in the United States.

 She returned to Atlanta and began contacting her southeastern colleagues.
 In 1956, the first regional ballet festival in the United States took place in Atlanta.
-The success of this festival led to the founding of the Southeastern Regional Ballet Association.
+The success of this festival led to the founding of the Southeastern Regional Ballet Association, now renamed Regional Dance America – Southeast.
 Miss Dorothy’s vision eventually led to the establishment of the five regional associations (Southeast, Northeast, Southwest, Pacific and Mid-States) which now comprise Regional Dance America.